 Day 5: Luxor

 After breakfast, join your guide to discover more sights of the West Bank of Luxor including Ramessum, King Ramses II called his temple “The Temple of Millions of Years of User-Maat-Ra,” which was one of his titles that means ‘the Power of the Justice of Ra’.
 Work in the temple continued from the beginning of the reign of Ramses II until the 22nd year of his reign.
 But not long after the end of the New Kingdom, the Ramesseum was stripped of its wealth by hungry citizens, and its buildings were used as quarries for the construction of other monuments.
 Tombs for major and minor court officials were put into the bedrock beneath it.
-Small shrines built from its stones and a Christian church was built within the ruins.
+Small shrines were built from its stones and a Christian church was built within the ruins.

 Today, the entrance to the temple is a narrow doorway in the northeast corner of the enclosure wall.
 The huge First Pylon, now badly damaged, is 67 meters/220 feet wide and originally about 24 meters/79 feet high.
 Similar to the scenes of other monuments of Ramses II , those of the Ramesseum depict the wars of the king against the Hittites.

 Tombs of the Nobles encompass comprise distinct areas on the West Bank at modern Luxor, primarily in five different regions.
-Farther north is an area known as el-Tarif, where large row tombs were dug during the late Second Intermediate Period and early Middle Kingdom.
+Further north is an area known as el-Tarif, where large row tombs were dug during the late Second Intermediate Period and the early Middle Kingdom.
 Just south of el-Tarif is Dra Abu el-Naga, a hillside with about 80 numbered tombs, most belonging to priests and officials of the 17th through 20th dynasties, including some rulers of the 17th Dynasty.
 Just southwest of Dra Abu el-Naga is an area called El-Assasif, where there are 40 tombs, mostly from the New Kingdom and later.
 Just south of El-Assasif is El-Khokha, a hill with five Old Kingdom tombs and 53 numbered tombs from the 18th and 19th dynasties.
 Directly west of El-Khokha is Sheikh Abd el-Qurna, named for a mythical Muslim sheikh, and has 146 numbered tombs, most from the 18th Dynasty.
 Here one finds some of the most beautiful private tombs on the West Bank.

 Madint Habu is the name commonly given to the Mortuary Temple of Ramesses III, an important New Kingdom period structure in the location of the same name on the West Bank of Luxor.
 Aside from its intrinsic size, architectural and artistic importance, the temple is probably best known as the source of inscribed reliefs depicting the advent and defeat of the Sea Peoples during the reign of Ramesses III.

 Deir el-Medina is an ancient Egyptian village, home to the artisans who worked on the tombs in the Valley of the Kings from the 18th to 20th dynasties of the New Kingdom period (ca. 1550–1080 BC).
 The settlement’s ancient name was Set Maat, “The Place of Truth”.
 Workmen who lived there were called “Servants in the Place of Truth.”
-During the Christian era, the Temple of Hathor was converted into a Church from which the Arabic name Deir el-Medina (“the monastery of the town”) is derived.
+During the Christian era, the Temple of Hathor was converted into a church from which the Arabic name Deir el-Medina (“the monastery of the town”) is derived.
 Sofitel Old Winter Palace Hotel (B)

 Day 6: Luxor / Aswan